 - Surgical repair (this is rare)

 To schedule a pediatric eye exam for your child, contact North Suburban Eye Associates today!
-Call us at 781-245-5200 to schedule an appointment at your nearest location.
-Our practice serves patients in Wakefield, Waltham, Winchester, and Beverly, Massachusetts.
+Call us at 781-245-5200 to schedule an appointment at your nearest location, or fill out the appointment request form in our contact page.
+Our experienced doctors serve patients in our Wakefield, Waltham and Winchester, MA locations.